gfazzito/Be-Wwiser/Plugins/Readme.md

 **Important** - Check Wwise version and operating system of the plugins.

-# How to install the plugins in Wwise
+# How to install custom plugins in Wwise
 All the steps are in the Audiokinetic Launcher.

 ## Step n° 1